state-mesh/statemesh-docs/docs/architecture/blockchain.md

 The chain is designed to provide fast finality, with transactions being confirmed ~ `1 second`.

 ## Transaction fees
-Each transaction on the blockchain requires a transaction fee paid to the network in order to prevent spam attacks.
-The fee is paid in the chain's native token `MESH`.
+All blockchain transactions require fees to prevent network spam attacks.
+On StateMesh, these fees are paid in the native `MESH` token and are calculated using gas.

-### Gas
+### Understanding Gas
-Gas refers to the unit that measures the amount of computational effort required to execute specific operations on the blockchain.
-Since each transaction requires computational resources to execute, each transaction requires a fee.
-Gas refers to the fee required to execute a transaction on StateMesh, regardless of transaction success or failure.
+Gas measures the computational resources required to execute operations on the blockchain.
+Every transaction consumes gas, which must be paid regardless of whether the transaction succeeds or fails.

-Gas fees are paid in the chain's native currency, `MESH`.
-Gas prices are denoted in `gwei`, which itself is a denomination of `MESH`:
+- **Gas Unit**: Represents computational effort needed for operations
+- **Gas Price**: Amount of `MESH` paid per unit of gas, denominated in `gwei`

 :::tip
 1 gwei = 10<sup>-9</sup> or 0.000000001 MESH
 :::

-### Max gas fee
-To execute a transaction on the network, users can specify a maximum limit they are willing to pay for their transaction to be executed.
-If the provided max fee exceeds the actual transaction fee, the sender is refunded the difference between the max fee and the actual computed fee.
+### Setting Transaction Fees
+When submitting a transaction, users specify a maximum gas fee they're willing to pay.
+This consists of:

+2. **Base Fee**: Required minimum fee set by the network
+2. **Tip**: Optional priority fee to incentivize faster processing

+If the actual cost is less than the specified maximum, the difference is automatically refunded to the sender.

 :::info
 The max fee must exceed the sum of the base fee and the tip